How much does it cost to hire a house cleaning service?

 |Move-In / Move-Out Cleaning||$200 - $400|

-Spring or deep cleaning is more in-depth than a basic one and usually costs between $200 and $375.
-Although usually referred to as spring cleaning, a deep cleaning can happen at any time.
+Deep or spring cleaning is more in-depth than a basic one and usually costs between $200 and $400 per visit.
+Although usually referred to as spring cleaning due to the popularity of this cleaning service as the seasons change, a deep cleaning can happen at any time.
 Many homeowners time these to take place before having family in for the holidays.
-A spring clean takes longer and is more intense, involving scrubbing floors and toilets, polishing wooden surfaces, and getting to those hard-to-reach places like behind kitchen appliances.
+A deep clean takes longer and is more intense, involving scrubbing floors and toilets, polishing wooden surfaces, and getting to those hard-to-reach places like behind kitchen appliances.
 These are the tasks usually performed once or twice a year.
 However, you can schedule a whole deep clean or specific tasks at any time they are needed.